-UNICEF Australia's work is guided by the Convention on the Rights of Child, which articulates every child's right to survive and thrive, to learn and grow, to make their voice heard and to reach their full potential.
+UNICEF Australia works to improve the lives of children, especially the most vulnerable and disadvantaged.
+Our efforts are guided by the Convention on the Rights of Child, which articulates every child's right to survive and thrive, to learn and grow, to make their voice heard and to reach their full potential.